spaceml-org/Active-Labeler/README.md

 # Active-Labeller
-When the neural network in your head has been trained to label images, but not to code
+When the neural network in your head has been trained to classify images, but not to code